-Processing and organizing the data from TCGA to a form that I could use for my Tensorflow model turned out to be the most difficult part of this project, so here are the steps I followed, and resources I found helpful along the way.
+Processing and organizing the data from TCGA to a form that I could use for Tensorflow turned out to be the most difficult part of this project, so here are the steps I followed, and resources I found helpful along the way.

 1: MicroRNA expression profiles